jonasced/dotfiles/README.md

 ### Neovim
 :help is your friend. :helpgrep "<pattern>" is also very useful.

+#### Inspecting code
+K opens documentation of variable/function/class etc.

+#### Jumps
+Jumps in neovim!
+Use CTRL-] to jump, CTRL-O for older and CTRL-I for newer in jump list.
+See jump list with :ju

 #### Telescope
 <leader>-sk opens up keybindings!
 There are many neat ones followed by the leader, currently set to spacebar:
 ff, fg, e, o.